Nigerian-made innovation

 A complete energy transition will require decades, especially because the majority think that oil and gas is exclusively gasoline, and are pushing for EVs [electric vehicles] as a replacement, as being the main solution.
 However, gasoline represents about 20%-plus of oil and gas consumption, while approximately 80% is in the form of petrochemicals, medical materials and hundreds of other products.
 These misconceptions are deterring investors from participating in oil and gas activities, which are extremely capital-intensive.

 Nevertheless, the recent developments in Ukraine have made the world understand that fossil fuels still play a pivotal role in our daily lives.
 Europe is looking for alternative gas sources and this will foster developments in the sector.
 There is also the possibility of renewed crude oil and shale activities in Europe.
 Meanwhile, Africa should reduce its energy deficiency first by delivering industrialisation while ensuring that its carbon footprint is reduced.
-We forecast a rise in oil and gas activities by 2023.
+We forecast a rise in oil and gas activities throughout 2023.

 How is SpringRock Group positioned in the Nigerian upstream sector?